threatsimple/chartmoji/README.md

 There is an excellent tool available at https://github.com/sgreben/slack-emoji-upload.

-For convenience there a builds for 64 bit versions of mac, windows and linux in the `contrib/` folder.
+For convenience there are builds for 64 bit versions of mac, windows and linux in the `contrib/` folder.

 Example usage to upload all the line chartmoji: